01 Jul Truck Driver Fitness On The Road

 After choosing a workout, you need to make a plan.
 Not having a plan, is a plan to fail.
 So, schedule one of these workouts for 15 minutes today!
 Make an event on your calendar, set a reminder on your phone, tell someone when you plan to workout and text them when you are done, or write it on a sticky note!
 And if you haven’t done so already, write down your “why” too!

 Lastly, you just need to start.
-Don’t over-complicate things.
+Don’t over-complicate truck driver fitness.
 Don’t let excuses get in the way.
 Just start with one workout.
 Fifteen minutes.
 You’ve got this!